joyantaDebnath/CERES/README.md

 ## Acknowledgements
 We are grateful to [*Alan Mislove*](https://mislove.org/) for the initial idea of using measurements to drive our formalization efforts of the X.509 standard.
-We are also thankful to [*Cesare Tinelli*](https://homepage.cs.uiowa.edu/~tinelli/) for his helpful discussions on attribute grammar and all SMT things.
+We are also thankful to [*Cesare Tinelli*](https://homepage.cs.uiowa.edu/~tinelli/) for his helpful discussions on attribute grammar and all things SMT.
 This work was supported by the NSF Grant CNS-2006556.

 ## License
 Contents of this repository are restricted to non-commercial research purposes only.